Short version

 Tax and ownership

-Cost of living
+Cost of living and housing

 Family and daily life